Nancy-Kolaski/Nancy-Kolaski.github.io/project3.md

   - Japan #3,100
   - Brazil & Mexico $2,900
-- Geographical distribution is spread worldwide (no trends or centralized locations, interesting insight since most movies are in english)
+- Geographical distribution is spread worldwide (no trends or centralized locations, interesting insight since most movies are in english).
-Top sales per top 5 customers averages to $200 each Average rental duration is around 5 days for all videos
+- Top sales per top 5 customers averages to $200 each.
+- Average rental duration is around 5 days for all videos.
   - No correlation between longer movie rentals and top movies

 ### Recommendations:
-- Interview top customers using questionnaires to find out what they like/don’t like about Rockbuster’s rental service
+- Interview top customers using questionnaires to find out what they like/don’t like about Rockbuster’s rental service.
-  - Since they are invested, they will likely know the process well and provide helpful feedback
+  - Since they are invested, they will likely know the process well and provide helpful feedback.
 - Use AI to formulate algorithms for movies that are similar to the top 10 movie list in order to advertise more movies similar (and vice versa for bottom list)
-  - Collect revenue lists 3 months following to monitor for any increases
+  - Collect revenue lists 3 months following to monitor for any increases.
-- Focus marketing for Rockbuster in the higher populated regions since they produce more revenue
+- Focus marketing for Rockbuster in the higher populated regions since they produce more revenue.
-- Introduce more movies with language dialects native to these top countries: India, China, Japan, Brazil, & Mexico
+- Introduce more movies with language dialects native to these top countries: India, China, Japan, Brazil, & Mexico.

 ***